 Phi Theta Kappa's purpose is to recognize and encourage scholarship among two-year college students.
 Phi Theta Kappa provides the opportunity for the development of leadership and service, an intellectual climate for exchange of ideas and ideals, lively fellowship for scholars, and stimulation of interest in continuing academic excellence.
-The Beta Epsilon Omega Chapter of the Phi Theta Kappa International Honor Society was officially chartered on May 2,1997.
+The College's Chapter of Phi Theta Kappa, the Beta Epsilon Omega Chapter, was officially chartered on May 2,1997.
 Invitations are sent to all eligible students, and those who elect to become members are inducted in a formal ceremony.